adrienecastro/RAG-Chatbot/README.md

 ## Prerequisites

-- Arch Linux server (if using different distro/shell substute command equivalents)
+- Arch Linux server (if using different distro/shell substitute command equivalents)
 - Python 3.11 (not 3.14 — C-extension compatibility)
 - Internet access from the server (outbound only)
 - A Google cloud/drive account (Gemini API + Google Drive)